TanYa-Go/Movie-Quiz/README.md

 * **Verdict**
 The test has passed all the criteria and works as planned.

+<p>&nbsp;</p><p>&nbsp;</p>

 ## **Bugs**

 * **Choosing difficulty level** -
  The game is intended to be played in portrait mode on mobile devices.
-Should the user wish to play in landscape mode, it is possible, but they will need to scroll down to choose level and then back up to play the game which is not user friendly.
+Should the user wish to play in landscape mode, it is still possible, but they will need to scroll down to choose level and then back up to play the game which is not user friendly.

 * **Question Counter** -
  On mobile screen size question 10/10 was overflowing its container and displaying underneath the rest of the row.
 To avoid that I have reduced font size for the tracking container